peter88213/yw-table/docs/usage.md

 ### Operation

+#### Scrolling

+Use the mouse wheel for vertical scrolling, and <Shift>-mouse wheel for horizontal scrolling.

 #### Open a project

 - If no project is specified by dragging and dropping on the program icon,